 - final texture targets (and how soft you want that chew)

-From a manufacturing perspective, a serious men’s multi gummy starts by defining an aw target and building the process to hit it consistently.
+A serious men's multi gummy starts by defining an aw target and building the process to hit it consistently.

 Minerals: where “men’s” formulas get risky fast